hmteditors/closed-hc-il18/text-reuse.md

 ## Scholia's impact on scholarship ##

-- Full of multiformity
+- Full of multiformity: Where do they come from?
+Is there even a Homer?
-  - Wolf's *Prolegomena*: Is there even a Homer?
+  - Wolf's *Prolegomena* (1795): Started modern debate
   - HMT: Evidence of a richer oral tradition
 - Scholia largely attributed to three Alexandrian editors